DavidCarl/database2019-exam/README.md

 ![MySQL ER](/images/ER-Diagram.png)

-We chose to have 3 tables for books, authors and cities.
+We chose to have 3 tables: books, authors and cities.
 The reason for this is because of the end-user queries where it would be easier to search a table for matches, then get the rest through the intermediate tables.

 #### Mongo